square/workflow/docs/tutorial/building-a-view-controller-from-screen.md

 1. The button is tapped.
 When the callback is called, we call the `onTap` closure passed into the screen.
 The workflow will handle this event, update its state, and a new screen will be rendered.
-1. The updated screen is passed to the view controller via the `screenDidChange(from previousScreen:)` method.
+1. The updated screen is passed to the view controller via the `screenDidChange(from previousScreen: previousEnvironment: previousEnvironment:)` method.
 Again, the view controller updates the title of the button based on what was passed in the screen.